 - Mix the ingredients for the fillings until you get a smooth dough.7 tablespoon butter, 2 cup flour, 1 fresh eggs, 1 teaspoon salt, ⅓ cup fresh water

-- Wrap in cling foil and let it rest overnight so the flavours have time to amalgamate.
+- Wrap in cling foil and let it rest overnight in the fridge so the flavours have time to amalgamate.

 Making the filling